kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 Additionally types help with making changes to code.
 If we change a function, then we can see how that change affects code that it was relying on it.
 Additionally while changelogs are helpful, this abstraction is much more mechanised for upgrading 3rd party libraries.

-> I won't go fully into the ergonomics of types, but I think it is good point that types are not just for the machine.
-That also goes that types should be accessible and issues relating to them should be understandable as a user.
+> I won't go fully into the ergonomics of types, but I think it is good to state that types *are not just for the machine*.

 > Types are not the only components for the abstraction program, other properties such as intermediate representation (IR), control flow graphs, concrete and abstract-syntax-trees etc parts all with for different things for parts of program synthesis (program synthesis = a machine understanding what a program does)